Dulles International Airport station

-Washington Dulles International Airport station (commonly Dulles International Airport station or Dulles Airport station) is a Washington Metro station at Dulles International Airport in Loudoun County, Virginia, U.S., on the Silver Line.
-After a nearly four and half years' delay from the initial projected launch in 2018, the station opened on November 15, 2022.
+Washington Dulles International Airport station (commonly Dulles International Airport or Dulles Airport) is a Washington Metro station at Dulles International Airport in Loudoun County, Virginia, U.S., on the Silver Line.
+After years of delays, the station opened on November 15, 2022.
 The station was originally planned to be underground but was built as an above-ground station next to daily parking garage 1.

-The station is connected to the terminal building using the existing pedestrian tunnel which connects the hourly and daily parking lots and parking garage 1 to the baggage claim level of the airport terminal; the tunnel is equipped with moving sidewalks.
+The station is connected to the Main Terminal using the existing pedestrian tunnel which connects the hourly and daily parking lots and parking garage 1 to the baggage claim level of the airport terminal; the tunnel is equipped with moving sidewalks.

 History

-A Washington Metro station had been considered for Dulles since at least 1969, but formal plans were not made until 2002, with the first phase of the project commencing in 2004.
-According to a 1969–1970 engineering study, a full-scale Metro station was planned (but never built) 28 feet (8.6 m) below a parking lot.
+A Washington Metro station had been considered for Dulles since at least 1969.
+A 1971 engineering study suggested an underground station, with the top of the rail 28 feet below a parking lot.
+Formal plans were not made until 2002, with the first phase of the project commencing in 2004.